Table of Contents

 WB= weight in gm of the fraction of aggregate retained on 1.7 mm sieve after oven-dried

 |Sl.
 No.||Type of Pavement||Max. permissible abrasion value in %|

 |1||Water-bound macadam sub-base course||60|

 |2||WBM base course with the bituminous surfacing||50|

 |4||WBM surfacing course||40|

 |5||Bituminous penetration macadam||40|

 |7||Bituminous concrete surface course||30|

 a.
-While performing the LA abrasion test, it should be concerned that the abrasion machine is being rotated about (20-33) rpm.
+While performing the LA abrasion test, it should be noted that the abrasion machine is being rotated at about (20-33) rpm.

 b.
 Test should be performed at room temperature to avoid humidity causing errors.